facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 Among the languages I was already fluent in, I needed to choose the one I expected to be most productive with, the one that let me build a prototype to decide whether this project was worth pursuing.
 So I chose Python.

 The bad side of using Python was that I had to deal with its environment and dependency quirks, particularly its reliance on the host OS libraries.
 Additionally, it meant I'd have to get creative if I wanted to avoid extra components for the periodic tasks.
 (After some research I ended up choosing gevent and [an extension of the Huey library](https://huey.readthedocs.io/en/latest/contrib.html#mini-huey) to run them inside the application process).

-The good side was that I could leverage Python's libraries for HTTP, feed parsing, scraping, and database access.
+The good side was that I got to use great Python libraries for HTTP, feed parsing, and scraping.

 ### Testing (or lack thereof)

-Perhaps the most controversial aspect of the project was that I decided not to bother writing tests, at least initially.
+I decided not to bother writing tests, at least initially.
 In a sense, this felt "dirty", but I still think it was the right call given what I was trying to do:

-1. Unit tests don't work as a design tool for me.
-While I see the value of TDD and think everyone should try it at some point, I've found that the point of view it enforces doesn't align well with how I prefer to reason about programming tasks.
-2. Given that I was going to experiment, adding, removing, and rearranging features, the cost of maintaining the tests outweighed the value they were going to provide.
+-   Given that I was going to experiment, adding, removing, and rearranging features, the cost of maintaining unit tests outweighed the value they were going to provide.
 I didn't mind introducing little logic bugs; I was going to use the app myself anyway, so I expected that most significant bugs would just surface over time.

-3. In my experience, integration tests are the ones that provide the most value in terms of confidence that the application works as expected.
-More so for this project, where the bulk of the work (and the majority of the bugs) came either from interacting with external sources or from the UI.
-While I could have caught some bugs earlier and prevented some regressions if I had integration tests in place, implementing them required an effort (e.g. serving arbitrary RSS feeds locally for testing different scenarios) that just wasn't worth upfront.
-(Now that the application is stable, though, I would consider adding some tests before attempting a significant code change).
+-   In my experience, integration tests are the ones that provide the most value in terms of confidence that the application works as expected.
+More so for this project, where the bulk of the work (and the majority of the bugs) came from interacting with external sources and from the UI.
+But, while I could have caught some bugs earlier and prevented some regressions if I had integration tests in place, implementing them required an effort that just wasn't worth it upfront.

 ## Development

-There's a kind of zen flow that programmers unblock when they use their software on a daily basis.
-I don't mean just testing it but actually experiencing it as an end user.
+There's a kind of zen flow that programmers unblock when they use their software daily.
+I don't mean just testing it but experiencing it as an end user.
 There's no better catalyst for ideas and experimentation, no better prioritization driver than having to face the bugs, annoyances, and limitations of an application first-hand.

+After some trial and error with different UI layouts and features, a usage pattern emerged: open the app, scroll down the main feed, pin to read later, open to read now, bookmark for future reference.

 [TODO desktop screenshot?]

-After some trial and error with different UI layouts and features, a usage pattern emerged: open the app, scroll down the main feed, pin what I want to read later, open what I want to read now, favorite if I want to save it for future reference.

 I decided early on that I wanted the option to read articles without leaving the app (among other things, to avoid paywalls and consent popups).
 I tried several Python libraries to extract HTML content, but none worked as well as the [readability](https://github.com/mozilla/readability) one used by Firefox.
-Since it's a JavaScript package, I had to resign myself to adding an optional dependency on Node.js.
-(I ended up using the same logic to send articles to my Kindle, which not only saves me from using Amazon's Chrome extension but actually renders better content).
+Since it's a JavaScript package, I had to resign myself to introducing an optional dependency on Node.js.

 [TODO reader screenshot]

 With the basic functionality in place, a problem became apparent.
-My feed mixed sources of varying quality and publication frequency.
 Even after curating the list of feeds and carefully distributing them in folders, it was hard to get interesting content by just scrolling items by their publication date: occasional blog posts would get buried behind Mastodon toots, magazine features behind daily news articles.

-So I started to think about how to make entry sorting "smarter".
-My reasoning was this: assuming I only follow sources I'm interested in, I'll likely want to first see content from the ones that publish more sparingly.
+So I started to think about how to make the sorting "smarter".

+Considering that I only followed sources I was interested in, it was safe to assume that I'd want to see content from the least frequent ones first.
 If a monthly newsletter came out in the last couple of days, that should show up at the top of my feed, before any micro-blogging or daily news items.
 So I classified sources into "frequency buckets" and sorted the feed to show the least frequent buckets first.

-Now, the problem was that when infrequent sources *did* publish, their articles stuck at the top every time I opened the app.
-For a while, I tried trashing or archiving them, but this was a lot of extra work and pulled me in the direction of the "clear the inbox" flow that I was trying to avoid.
-I wanted the app to do the work for me, by default, so I came up with this: as I scroll down the feed, previous items get marked automatically as "already seen"; the next time I open the app the seen articles will be skipped, so I'm always getting the least frequent *unseen* content first.
+To avoid this "infrequent content" sticking at the top every time I open the app, I added a feature that automatically marks entries as "already seen" as I scroll down the feed.
+This way I get fresh content every time and never miss "rare" updates.

 <div class="org-center">
 <p>